abandonedpools/hlae-cfg-csgo/readme.md

 you should execute the config every time you launch a demo or else some commands will not work

-by default the recordings will be saved in a folder named "untitled_rec" in your Counter-Strike: Global Offensive folder.
+by default the recordings will be saved in a folder named "untitled_rec" in your Counter-Strike Global Offensive folder.

 if you do not see an mp4 file or encounter other issues please refer to the bottom of this page.